Supersheep50/The-Hey-Look-Listen-Website/README.md

 Hey!
 Look!
 Listen! is a website where you can check out the latest podcasts and gaming content from HLL.
 Users are able to create a profile and post photos on the Forum page.
 They can also like and comment on other users posts.

-This is the frontend Readme of the application, built with React.
+This is the frontend Readme of the application.

 ## Frontend Technologies used
 - React - React was used due to its ease and flexibility.
 Also due to the easy way components can be reused throughout the website.